 Peppermint oil is derived from the Mentha Piperita plant.
 Its leaves are collected, lightly dried and steam distilled to extract the essential oil.

-It is a very useful substance for aiding digestion, relieving stomach gas and bloating, reducing the symptoms of irritable bowel syndrome (IBS), preventing nausea, letting go of stress, helping with respiratory problems and stopping bad breath.
+Potent and great smelling, peppermint oil is a very useful substance for aiding digestion, relieving stomach gas and bloating, reducing the symptoms of irritable bowel syndrome (IBS), preventing nausea, letting go of stress, helping with respiratory problems and stopping bad breath.

 However, when you take peppermint oil, even if you do fart it will usually smell better.
 This is because a small amount of the oil passes all the way through your digestive tract.

-Peppermint and Digestion
+Peppermint Oil and Digestion

 Being a relaxant and antispasmodic for the digestive tract, peppermint oil can help stomach gas to pass through your system more easily and may help to reduce painful cramps and bloating.